 Partnership Change: Plan Ahead with a Buy Sell Agreement

 As the saying goes, change is the only constant.
-For a small business, partnership change—especially a partner leaving the business—could occur at some point.
+For a small business, partnership change — especially a partner leaving the business or even dying — could occur at some point.

 This article addresses how your small business can plan for partnership change through drafting a buy sell agreement.
 A buy sell agreement (also called a buyout agreement) allows you and your partners to plan ahead for bumpy roads when a partner leaves the business.